Discoveries and early devices

 The blue and white LED

 The first high-brightness blue LED was demonstrated by Shuji Nakamura of Nichia Corporation in 1994 and was based on InGaN.[31]
 Its development built on critical developments in GaN nucleation on sapphire substrates and the demonstration of p-type doping of GaN, developed by Isamu Akasaki and H. Amano in Nagoya.[citation needed] In 1995, Alberto Barbieri at the Cardiff University Laboratory (GB) investigated the efficiency and reliability of high-brightness LEDs and demonstrated a "transparent contact" LED using indium tin oxide (ITO) on (AlGaInP/GaAs).
-The existence of blue LEDs and high-efficiency LEDs quickly led to the development of the first white LED, which employed a Y
+The existence of blue LEDs and high-efficiency LEDs quickly led to the development of the first white LED, which employed a Y3Al

-:Ce, or "YAG", phosphor coating to mix down-converted yellow light with blue to produce light that appears white.
+12:Ce, or "YAG", phosphor coating to mix down-converted yellow light with blue to produce light that appears white.
 Nakamura was awarded the 2006 Millennium Technology Prize for his invention.[32]

 The development of LED technology has caused their efficiency and light output to rise exponentially, with a doubling occurring approximately every 36 months since the 1960s, in a way similar to Moore's law.
 This trend is generally attributed to the parallel development of other semiconductor technologies and advances in optics and material science, and has been called Haitz's law after Dr. Roland Haitz.[33]